Helping California Rebuild Homes Lost to Wildfire

 According to a study published by the United States National Academy of Sciences, the impact of human actions on climate change has gained ground exceedingly.
 This is, perhaps, why the acres consumed by wildfires has doubled in 21 years.
 According to one of the authors of this study; Park Williams, warming is one of the obvious causes of the California wildfire season and fuels dry out in a quicker fashion in these conditions.

 Statistics also reveal that the summer prior to the 2017 California wildfire was the hottest ever.
 There was a pervasive heatwave experienced in the state with temperatures reaching 120 degrees.
-Weather forecasters will likely remember that California just had a break from a 6-year drought, a condition experts claim added more fuel to the fire.
+Weather forecasters will likely remember that California just had a break from a 6-year drought, condition experts claim added more fuel to the fire.

 The Environmental protection agency also explained that the southern area of California was 3 degrees warmer.
 In essence, increased temperatures, lower accumulation of snow, and a troubling dearth of rainfall made the California Wildfire season a grand success and there are good chances of this happening again.

 This prediction is backed by the National Interagency Fire Center’s data which shows an exponential increase in the acres consumed by fire in the last 3 decades.
-As at 1982, the average wildfire consumed just 25 acres, however, the value is well over 100 in recent times.
+As of 1982, the average wildfire consumed just 25 acres, however, the value is well over 100 in recent times.
 2017 California wildfire has also burned more acres than the annual average combined for the last 5 years.

 No thanks to development and modernization, over 2 million Californian homes are located in zones where the probability of wildfire is extremely high.
 Verisk, in the same risk analysis study, revealed that 12% of the total homes in California are built in areas where the probability of a wildfire occurring is one in two.